EssWhyy/reliable-reddit/README.md

 ________________________________________
 ## 🤝 Contributing
 Contributions, improvement and feedback welcome.
 Feel free to fork and raise an issue/PR in the repo!

+If you like my project, consider giving the repo a star or rate on Chrome/Firefox store!
+Publicity is the best compensation for a free, open-source extension like this one :)
 ________________________________________
 ## 📄 License
 MIT Licence.
 Feel free to modify, fork or improve wherever you want.